idematos/Boundary-Value-Problems/README.md

 # boundaryvalueproblems
-Numerical analysis of two nonlinear boundary value problems with nonlinear shooting method and finite differences method.
+Numerical analysis of two nonlinear boundary value problems using a combination of Nonlinear Shooting and Finite Differences methods.